petcupaula/automated-liquid-mover/rpi_liquid_mover_8pumps/README.md

 ## Changing the connection of a pump with a different container

-* Run the `REVERSE [PUMP#]` procedure in which liquid from PUMP# is returned back to the container (maybe several times until the tube appears empty)
+* Put the tube into cleaning container with water (maybe hot water even, or with bleach)
+* Put a cup into the machine to collect the water with drink residues from the tube
-* [Optional but recommended] Put the tube into cleaning container with water (maybe hot water even, or with bleach) & run the `CLEAN [PUMP#]` procedure (maybe even several times until the water comes out clean) to clean the tube from the previous drink
+* Run the `CLEAN [PUMP#]` procedure (maybe even several times until the water comes out clean) to clean the tube from the previous drink
 * Put the tube into the new drink container
 * Run the `PREPARE [PUMP#]` procedure (maybe even several times until the liquid is visible throughout the length of the tube) to move the liquid from the new container through the tube, and push out any air, so it is ready for the next drink

 ## Cleaning procedure

-* Run the `REVERSE ALL` procedure in which liquid from tubes is moved back to the container (maybe several times until the tubes appear empty)
 * Prepare a cleaning container with water (maybe hot water even, or with bleach?)
 * Take all tubes out of the containers and put them into the cleaning container
 * Put a cup into the machine to collect the water with drink residues from the tubes